State Fact Sheet

 The Pew-MacArthur Results First Initiative in Mississippi

-In December 2012, Mississippi House Speaker Philip Gunn and Lieutenant Governor Tate Reeves extended a formal partnership invitation to the Pew-MacArthur Results First Initiative.
-As chair and vice chair of the state’s Joint Legislative Budget Committee, Gunn and Reeves intend to use the Results First model to support their broader goal of building a performance-based budgeting system in the state.
-They selected the chairs of the House and Senate Appropriations Committees, Herb Frierson and Eugene “Buck” Clarke, to lead the effort in their respective chambers.
+In December 2012, Lt.
+Gov. Tate Reeves and Mississippi House Speaker Philip Gunn extended a formal partnership invitation to the Pew-MacArthur Results First Initiative.
+As chairman and vice chairman of the state’s Joint Legislative Budget Committee, Reeves and Gunn intend to use the Results First model to support their broader goal of building a performance-based budgeting system in the state.
+They selected the chairmen of the House and Senate Appropriations Committees, Herb Frierson and Eugene “Buck” Clarke, to lead the effort in their respective chambers.
 Representative Toby Barker and Senator Terry Burton were tasked with assisting Frierson and Clarke in assessing the state’s strategic planning framework and proposing needed changes.

-The Joint Legislative Committee on Performance Evaluation and Expenditure Review, or PEER, agreed to provide staff support to the joint budget committee for this effort and adopted a three-pronged approach to provide the Legislature with better information for resource-allocation decisions.
+The Joint Legislative Committee on Performance Evaluation and Expenditure Review (PEER) agreed to provide staff support to the joint budget committee for this effort and adopted a three-pronged approach to provide the Legislature with better information for resource-allocation decisions.
 Those areas are:

 - Assisting legislative leadership in establishing statewide priorities (i.e., the most important goals, policies, and issues that leadership wants to focus on and measure over time).